 - Your own microphone - Sure, a lot of venues will provide microphones, but some don't.
-Even if they do, you may have one you prefer that has not been drooled into by a hundred other stage performers.
-Nothing wrong with swapping your own in place - just tell the engineer before meddling.
+Even if they do, you may prefer not to use one that has been drooled into by a hundred other stage performers.
+Nothing wrong with swapping your own in place - just tell the engineer before meddling so they know.
 Oh, and perhaps carry a spare mic clip - always useful.

 - Microphone stand - If you are using your own mic - well.. naturally - a stand makes sense..

 - Extra cables - that is - extra cables for EVERYTHING - If you plug your uke in - take a spare instrument lead.
 If you use your own microphone, take a spare cable for that.
 If you use power cables, take spares.
 Cables DO eventually just give up the ghost and you can spend forever trying to track down a bad connection.
+You don't want to be doing that with five minutes to show time.
 Often just easier to say, 'fine, I'll work on that bad cable tomorrow - for now though I'll just swap this spare in place and get on with the show'...

 - Spare batteries - See above - spares for your spares...

 - Duck Tape - Is it Duck or Duct?
 Is it Gaffer tape?
 Whatever - there is no item on the planet that cannot be jerry fixed into working at short notice with this stuff.
-Good for taping down cables to the floor so you don't kill your audience.
+Good for taping down cables to the floor so you don't kill your audience by tripping them.
 I even saw somebody once attach a strap to a broken pin by taping their guitar to the strap.
 Where would we be without this stuff?

 - Peg winder - If you do need to change strings - these things cost pennies and will make the whole thing less painful for the audience (and you).

 - Spare picks / spare strap / more spare strings - If you use them, then why not?
-They are small - fit them in the front pocket of your bag.
+They are small - fit them in the front pocket of your bag and in any spare spaces in your gear.
 Picks also have an uncanny knack of not being where you left them.
 Carry a load in your pockets if you use them.
 As for more strings - well, if you have stack of string packs at home, leaving them in your gig bag is probably the best place for them.